 Important note: The Massachusetts no-fault car insurance rules (including PIP coverage) apply to car accident injuries and related out of pocket losses, but not to vehicle damage.
 A claim for vehicle damage can always be made against the at-fault driver in Massachusetts.

 A "statute of limitations" is a law that sets a time limit on your right to bring a lawsuit.
-If you miss the time limit set by this law and you try to file your claim after the deadline has already passed, the Massachusetts court system is almost certain to dismiss your case, unless some rare exception applies to extend the deadline.
+If you're able to step outside the restrictions of no-fault and file a lawsuit after a car accident, you need to make sure you comply with the statute of limitations filing deadline.
+Otherwise the Massachusetts court system is almost certain to dismiss your case, unless some rare exception applies to extend the deadline.

 If someone died as a result of the accident, and the executor or administrator of the deceased person wants to file a wrongful death lawsuit against the at-fault driver, under Massachusetts General Laws Chapter 229 section 2, the deadline for starting that case is also three years.
 But keep in mind that the "clock" starts running as of the date of the deceased person's death (a date that might be different from the date of the accident).

 It's crucial to understand and abide by the statute of limitations as it applies to your potential car accident lawsuit.
 If the statute of limitations deadline is coming up, it may be time to discuss your situation with an experienced Massachusetts car accident attorney.

 If you're not limited to making a PIP claim (you're able to step outside the Massachusetts no-fault system) and the other driver was entirely at fault for your car accident, the result is usually predictable: the other driver (through their insurance carrier) will be on the hook for medical bills, lost wages, and other losses you suffered.
 But what happens if you were partly at fault for the crash?